cozmobotics/tellTello/README.md

 * key     ... enter key mode
 * watch a b c d ... select which values to extrace from state string, like "watch bat baro agx". "watch" without parameters will reset to non-interpreted state.
 * watchperiod n ... every n seconds, a state frame will be printed. n=-1 turns off the state strings.
-* script file   ... opens file which contains commands to execute
 * state n ... output n lines of status strings
 * dist  n ... set the distance for move commands (to be given in key mode, such as "w", which will make Tello go up n centimeters)
 * ang   n ... set the angle for rotate commands (to be given in key mode, such as "a", which will make Tello turn left n degrees)
+* script file   ... opens file which contains commands to execute
+* sleep n ... pause for n seconds (fractons of seconds are allowed)
 * end     ... end tellTello

 ## key-based command input: